 Some advanced clinical training sites provide financial aid in the form of traineeships for students at their placement sites.
-Fellowships are available at the Veteran's Administration Hospital - Fort Howard, the Kennedy Institute at Johns Hopkins University Hospital, and the Scottish Rite Center for Aphasic Children of the Hearing and Speech Agency.
+Fellowships are available the Kennedy Institute at Johns Hopkins University Hospital, and the Scottish Rite Center for Aphasic Children of the Hearing and Speech Agency.

-A limited number of departmental graduate assistantships are available.
+A limited number of departmental graduate assistantships and merit scholarships are available.
 Some scholarship awards are made by local service organizations to qualified students.
-For an application and further information, students should send a resume and cover letter indicating their interest to Dr. Kathleen Siren, Financial Aid Committee.
+For an application and further information, students should send a resume and cover letter indicating their interest to Dr. Libby Kumin, Financial Aid Committee.